St Bartholomew-the-Great: Folklore

-The ghost of Rahere is reputed to haunt the church, following an incident during repair work in the 19th century when the tomb was opened and a sandal removed.
-The sandal was returned to the church but not Rahere's foot, and Rahere since then, as a "shadowy, cowled figure appears from the gloom, brushes by astonished witnesses and fades slowly into thin air.
-Rahere is said to appear every year on the morning of July the 1st at 7 am, emerging from the Vestry".
+The ghost of Rahere was reputedly seen, during repair work in the 19th century when his tomb was opened and a sandal removed.
+The sandal was returned to the church but not Rahere's foot, and since then, as a "shadowy, cowled figure appears from the gloom, brushes by astonished witnesses and fades slowly into thin air has been claimed to be seen annually on the morning of July the 1st at 7 am, emerging from the Vestry".